Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Creating a Tax Harvesting Strategy

 Tax harvesting is likely something your clients know nothing about unless they have encountered it before.
-As the firm that manages all a client’s finances and portfolio distributions, it becomes your responsibility to do what is ethically correct for your client and their financial situation.
+As an expert advisor at a firm that manages a client’s complete financial portfolio and distributions, it is your responsibility to do what is ethically right for your client and their financial situation.

-What is Different Between Tax-Loss Harvesting and Tax-Gain Harvesting?
+What is the Difference Between Tax-Loss Harvesting and Tax-Gain Harvesting?

 Tax-loss harvesting is the process of selling a client’s stocks, ETFs, mutual funds, or other securities at a loss to offset the gains realized when selling other investments.
 Tax-gain harvesting is the opposite, where your advisors sell the investments to realize a capital gain.